csc-training/geocomputing/pouta/docker/README.md

 # Ansible Docker installations of GeoServer, OpenDroneMap, and PostGIS on Pouta

 A collection of Ansible playbooks to set up a virtual machine on Pouta and install geocomputing software.
+These guides are intended for Linux, Mac, and Windows Subsystem for Linux. **The playbooks will not work on Windows.**

 Please include the ansible.cfg file for the playbooks to work as intended.